FTC Disclosure - This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 You may not think about it much, but dust it off and see how much nicer it looks.
-This little detail is one of those things that seemingly go unnoticed but contributes to the overall experience of your guests.
+This little detail is one of those things that seemingly go unnoticed but contribute to the overall experience of your guests.

 #4 – Kitchen Island Lighting

 This typically comes in the form of hanging pendant lights or chandeliers.
-Because they are closer to eye height, it’s easy to see dust and debris that has collected.
+Because they are closer to eye height, it’s easy to see dust and debris that has been collected.

 Cleaning these before friends stop by is important.
 Even if you’re not planning to entertain in the kitchen, 99.9% of the time (unsupported fact, a.k.a. my opinion) someone will end up in the kitchen.